 A Really Scary Haunted House…

 What’s Halloween without a haunted house to scare the wits out of you?
 Inspired by the legends of Paris, from the catacombs and vampires to the Phantom of the Opera, the Manoir de Paris (Paris Manor) is a spooky theatrical experience brought to life by over 100 professional actors.
-This year’s theme is “Prom Night”, and the animated, interactive show is not for the young (you must be 12+) or the weak at heart.
+This year, the Manoir becomes the Manoir Asylum to plunge you into the darkest realms of your imagination.
+The animated, interactive show is not for the young (you must be 12+) or the weak at heart.

 INSPIRELLE tip: Book tickets in advance, especially if you plan to go on Halloween weekend, or select another date to reduce your waiting time at the entrance.
 Makeup and costumes are encouraged, but masks that cover the face and accessories that resemble weapons are prohibited.